-3.5 Necessary Apps
+3.6 Necessary Apps

-Each privately owned iPad in the BYO program will require necessary apps to be installed at the cost of the parent.
-The cost of paid apps will be kept to approximately \$30-\$40 for the beginning of the year in Year 3.
-We would recommend buying an iTunes card when on special which can save you up to 20%.
-We also advise the use of Apple's Family Sharing to ensure that apps need only be purchased once for a whole family's use.
+Each privately owned iPad in the BYO program prior to 2024 will require necessary apps to be installed at the cost of the parent, New Farm State School ensure all application costs are kept to a minimum.
+We advise the use of Apple's Family Sharing to ensure that apps need only be purchased once for a whole family's use.